risk-first/website/Debugging-Bets.md

 ## The Problem

-Symphony is a secure chat platform used mainly by banks.
-I have been writing an App which runs within Symphony and allows you to share and edit tabular data with people in a chat room.
+[Symphony](https://symphony.com) is a secure chat platform used mainly by banks.
+I have been writing an app ("Tables App") which runs within Symphony and allows you to share and edit tabular data with people in a chat room.
 It’s a nice little piece of functionality, allowing banks and their clients to sign off on things in tables (like orders) imported from Excel.

-In order to make this work, we made use of functionality within Symphony called “On Behalf Of”, which allows our app to post messages as a user, if the user has given prior authorisation to the app.
+In order to make this work, we made use of functionality within Symphony called “On-Behalf-Of”, which allows Tables App to post messages as a user, if the user has given prior authorisation.

 But something wasn’t working - whenever I posted the message - no table!

-To make matters worse, I was supposed to be doing a presentation on this within two hours.
+To make matters worse, I was supposed to be doing a presentation on this within **two hours**.
 I’d need to make good use of my available time.

 ## Flow